 Omega 3 Fatty Acids

-Word on the streets is that our dietary Omega 3:6 ratio used to be 1:1 – meaning we ate about as much Omega 6 fats as omega 3 fats.
+Word on the streets is that our dietary Omega 3:6 ratio used to fall between 1:2 and 1:4 – meaning we ate about one gram of Omega 3 fats for every two to four grams of Omega 6 fats.
 Current estimates run anywhere from 1:16 to about 1:50 depending on who you ask.
 This is for a couple of reasons: We don’t eat a lot of seafood, the animals we do eat are no longer pastured for the duration of their lives and so they are fed an omega 6 rich diet of corn, soy, and other items and denied omega-3 rich grasses and grubs.
 Consequently their meat and milk is omega-3 deficient – and so are we.

 Vegetarians and others who supplement with flax and other plant sources are only getting about 2-3% EPA and DHA from these plant sources due to a complicated and highly inefficient ability for humans to convert ALA (the plant omega 3) to EPA and DHA.
-When we consume meat and milk, we consume EPA and DHA directly from the animal, who has done the touch job of converting for us.
+When we consume meat and milk, we consume EPA and DHA directly from the animal who has a more effective ability to convert plant omega-3s to eicosanoids than humans do.
 This is why I advocate use of fish oil instead of flax for omega-3 supplementation.
 While flax oil, walnuts and other vegetarian sources are great to bring the body closer to an optimal ratio of Omega3 to Omega 6, these sources should not be considered sufficient by themselves as a supplementation.

 Nordic Naturals is a great over the counter source of fish oil and widely available.
 I also love the Metagenics 1000, as it is ultra potent with 1000 mg combined EPA and DHA per capsule.
 I recommend finding the highest potency of EPA and DHA possible so you can take fewer capsules.
 2-3 grams of combined EPA and DHA is a good place to start for dosing adults; depending on your health concerns you may benefit from 2-3 times as much; talk to a qualified professional about your needs.
-Do not take fish oil without physician consent if you are taking blood thinning medication.
+Do not take fish oil without physician consent as it can interact with some medication.

-Quality Multivitamin – Given that less than 10% of Americans are getting 100% or more of the RDA of everything and the RDA is designed to prevent gross deficiency – not support optimal health levels of nutrients – we all need to be taking a multivitamin.
+Quality Multivitamin – Given that less than 10% of Americans are getting 100% or more of the RDA of everything and the RDA is designed to prevent gross deficiency – not support optimal health levels of nutrients – it may be wise to consider a multivitamin.
 Those who argue against this practice are not acknowledging nutritional soil depletion nor the effects of stress, pollution, and modern lifestyle on nutrient demands.
-We all need to be taking a multivitamin, period.

 Quality varies widely among multivitamins.
 Some are poorly absorbed – what physicians will often call “expensive urine”.
 Others are of a higher potency and quality – including forms of vitamins and minerals which are better absorbed by the body.
 Any one-a-day is not going to be optimal – there is limited absorption in all of these simply because the body is not designed to be able to take in 100% of everything in one dose just like we cannot get 50,000 people into a football stadium immediately because there are not 50,000 doors available to enter.
 The body will flush out what is unabsorbed immediately so a multivitamin that is divided into 2-3 doses will give you your money’s worth, even if you only take two of the three doses.
 The most absorbable form of each vitamin and mineral is too comprehensive to list out here – I recommend a pharmaceutical grade supplement company to provide your multi as they will be tested for quality and not have fillers and additives that are common in many grocery stores or large chain supplement stores.